Spkr Cnr-Pop

 You might consider this a Wake Up Call.
 By 2007 we were awake enough to stop buying Heavy Vinyl to sell.
 The better our system became, the less competitive those modern remasters sounded.
 It was yet another Milestone Event in the history of Better Records.
 Please to enjoy our commentary.

-This early British import (similar to the one you see on the left) KILLS the Speakers Corner 180 gram reissue.
+This early British import (similar to the one you see above) KILLS the Speakers Corner 180 gram reissue.

 More of the Music of Joe Cocker